 Now, if I were to visualise the customer experience that these iconic brands extend, I would think of thousands of customer journey maps.
-A customer journey map puts a customer in the center of the story – prioritising what benefits the users over how the business wants to project itself.
+A customer journey map puts a customer in the centre of the story – prioritising what benefits the users over how the business wants to project itself.
 That’s exactly how these iconic brands wrote their success stories.
-Mapping your customers’ journey is the first step to designing and delivering a seamless integrated experience to your target audience.
+Mapping your customers’ journey is the first step to designing and delivering a seamlessly integrated experience to your target audience.

 We can already start seeing the shapes of our future job market, and some of the scenarios technology will generate, as follows: